Answers to all your questions

 Some vendors accept credit/debit cards.
 For those who don’t, we have you covered!
 For regular market purchases, PFM will accept credit and debit cards and provide shoppers with wooden green tokens.
+There is a $1 convenience fee for debit card transactions and a 3% service charge for credit card transactions.
 Sorry, PFM does not accept American Express.

 - Tokens are available in $1 and $5 increments at the Information Booth.

 - There are no restrictions on what can be bought with the green tokens; treat them just like cash at all vendor booths.